ceph/ceph/doc/cephfs/administration.rst

 Daemons
 -------

 These commands act on specific mds daemons or ranks.
-For convenience, they accept arguments that

 ::